About Naas Local History Group

 Naas Local History Group was founded in 1984 with a mission; to record and present the rich and colourful story of our town.
 We are determined to make its history available and accessible to everybody.
 For, ultimately, our history is not a dry collection of facts and details but the warm, lively and essentially human story of the personalities and events from which the fabric of our town is woven.

-Each year we arrange a programme of history talks at 8pm, on the first Monday of each month, from September to April in Naas Library. (by Kind Permission of Kildare Co Librarian).
+Each year we arrange a programme of history talks at 8pm, on the first Tuesday of each month, from September to April in the Town House Hotel.
 During the Summer the group organises local Naas town walks and outings to places of historical interest throughout the island of Ireland.

 |Vice Chairperson:||Brian O’Connor|